jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 === Action Item process
 Using the team Band for communications:
-+ Discus action item to determine relevant sub-teams.
++ Discus action item to determine relevant departments.
 + Authors create a list of tasks and delegate as appropriate.
 + Set a deadline to either finish, abandon, or promote the action item to a full project.
-+ Notify all members of relevant sub-teams.
++ Notify all members of relevant departments.
 + Obtain the ascent of everyone expected to do work to complete any projects or tasks.
 + Author shall document the completion of the action item after team members complete all tasks.